 Beyond the risks inherent in the oil and natural gas industry, the Corporation is subject to additional risks resulting from doing business in Azerbaijan.
 While the Corporation will attempt to reduce many of these risks through agreements with the Government of Azerbaijan and others, no assurance can be given that such risks have been mitigated.
 The risks include matters arising from the evolving laws and policies of Azerbaijan, the imposition of special taxes or similar charges, oil export or pipeline restrictions, foreign exchange fluctuations and currency controls, the unenforceability of contractual rights or the taking of property without fair compensation, related party transactions, restrictions on the use of expatriates in operations and other matters.
-In addition, corruption in Azerbaijan is pervasive at many levels which expose foreign companies like the Corporation to a number of financial and lease risks, all of which are beyond the control of the Corporation.
+In addition, despite recent efforts from the Government of Azerbaijan to reduce corrupt practices and improve transparency, corruption in Azerbaijan still pose risks for foreign companies like the Corporation which could result in a number of financial and lease risks, all of which are beyond the control of the Corporation.